Epitech-Lyon/epitech-lyon.github.io/_posts/2022-02-28-algorithmes-de-tri.md

 comments: false
 ---

 In computer science, arranging elements in an ordered sequence is called "sorting".
-It is a very a common operation in many applications and efficient algorithms to perform it have been developed.
+It is a very a common operation in many applications and efficient algorithmshave been developed to perform it.

 The most common uses of sorted sequences are :
 - making lookup or search efficient.
 - making merging of sequences efficient.
-- enable processing of data in a defined order.
+- enabling processing of data in a defined order.

 For example, you might want to give priority to people who have been customers the longest, but also to people who have spent a lot of money or even to people who bought something yesterday.
 So you have to sort them by different criteria.
 Sorting is very critical for information systems performance, since it is quicker to find an element in an ordered list than in an unordered one.

 This article discusses sorting strategies and explains how to evaluate the performances of the corresponding algorithms.

-## What does a sorting algorithm depend on ?
+## What does a sorting algorithm depend on?

-A sorting algorithm depends on two factors : Time complexity and Space complexity.
+A sorting algorithm depends on two factors : time complexity and space complexity.
 We can also talk about the stability of the algorithm.

 *Time complexity* is the computational complexity that describes the amount of computer time it takes to run an algorithm.
 For example, `O(log N)` means time goes up linearly while the `N` goes up exponentially.
 So if it takes 1 second to compute 10 elements, it will take 2 seconds to compute 100 elements, 3 seconds to compute 1000 elements, and so on. *Space complexity* measures the total amount of memory that an algorithm or operation needs to run according to its input size.